Digital-Alchemy-TS/documentation/src/pages/core/exports/TServiceParams.md

 ---
 ## 📚 Description

 `TServiceParams` is the type definition used to define the value provided to services.
-It comes with some basic capabilities provided by [[Core Overview|Core]], and will automatically gain new properties through loading new modules.
+It comes with some basic capabilities provided by [core](/core/), and will automatically gain new properties through loading new modules.

 ## 🏪 Provided by default